Measuring all the economic impacts of MS to aid resourcing

 Summary

-Dr Campbell’s work as part of the Health Economic Impact of MS in Australia report has estimated that the cost of MS to the Australian society was $2.5 billion in 2021.
-As disability for the person living with MS increases from no disability to severe disability, this cost increases by almost 300%.
-Additionally, the numbers of people being diagnosed with MS is rapidly accelerating – 30% in the past four years.
+Dr Campbell’s work, as part of the Health Economic Impact of MS in Australia report, estimated the cost of MS to the Australian society was $2.5 billion in 2021.
+As the level of disability for the person living with MS increases from no disability to severe disability, the cost per person increases by almost 300%.
+Additionally, the number of people being diagnosed with MS is rapidly increasing, by 30% in the past four years.

-This project aims to measure the true economic cost and to also prevent these costs of increased disability by increasing resources for MS. To do this, the project will include five connected phases of research that will:
+This project aims to measure the true economic cost of increased disability and support the case for increasing resources for MS. To do this, the project will include several connected phases of research that will:

 1. Measure the burden, costs, and quality of life for the informal carers and supporters of their person living with MS;